Rindhujatreesa/modeling-solar-energetic-particle-acceleration-and-transport-in-CME-driven-shokes-using-MHD/README.md

-# Solar Energetic Particle Acceleration and transporation in Coronal Mass Ejections shocks using Magnetohydrodynamics
+# Solar Energetic Particle Acceleration and Transportation in Coronal Mass Ejections shocks using Magnetohydrodynamics

 ## Plasma and Solar Wind